-National Board mentors
+National Board Mentors

-I have been teaching for 15 years with experience at both the middle and high school levels.
+I have been teaching for over 15 years with experience at both the middle and high school levels.
 I am currently teaching Pre-Calculus, AP Calculus AB, and AP Calculus BC at the high school.
 I also hold an administrative license, am a trained PDP reviewer, and the Educator Effectiveness coach at my school.

 Retired science teacher with over 36 years classroom experience, I currently teach courses on Classroom Environment for St. Mary’s University, provide inservice training to districts on educator effectiveness and Danielson’s Framework, and guest teach at the secondary level.